glin/reactable/README.md

   defaultSortOrder = NULL,  # Default sort order.
-Either "asc" or "desc" render = NULL,            # Render function for standard cells renderAggregated = NULL,  # Render function for aggregated cells class = NULL,             # Additional CSS classes to apply to cells style = NULL,             # Named list of inline styles to apply to cells headerClass = NULL,       # Additional CSS classes to apply to the header
+Either "asc" or "desc" render = NULL,            # Render function for standard cells renderAggregated = NULL,  # Render function for aggregated cells minWidth = NULL,          # Min width of the column in pixels maxWidth = NULL,          # Max width of the column in pixels width = NULL,             # Fixed width of the column in pixels.
+Overrides minWidth and maxWidth class = NULL,             # Additional CSS classes to apply to cells style = NULL,             # Named list of inline styles to apply to cells headerClass = NULL,       # Additional CSS classes to apply to the header